eclipse-embed-cdt/web-jekyll/pages/debug/jlink.md

 (select .elf, **Debug Configurations**, double click on **GDB SEGGER J-Link Debugging**.
 Another reason is presented below.

-### Using a different build plug-in or not supported compiler
+### Using a different build plug-in or a compiler not supported

 Another reason for not being able to start the debug session is that your project was not build with the Eclipse Embedded CDT managed build